valantic/vue-template/.github/PULL_REQUEST_TEMPLATE.md

 - *link*

 ### Checklist
+- [ ] Added JSDoc and styleguide demo
 - [ ] Tested all links in project relevant browsers
 - [ ] Tested all links in different screen sizes
 - [ ] Did run automated tests and linters